oracle-livelabs/apex/workflows/4-add-human-tasks.md

     ![Select Appoint Request](./images/select-appt-request.png " ")
     ![Configure Actions Source](./images/enter-actions-source.png " ")

-    This step ties our task to the system of records, in this case, the doctor records.
+    This step ties our task to the system of records, in this case, the doctor's records.

-  *Note: APEX$TASK_PK is a substitution string holding the primary key value of the system of records (in this case, the employee number of the Doctor)*.
+  *Note: APEX$TASK_PK is a substitution string holding the primary key value of the system of records (in this case, the doctor's employee number)*.

 7. In the **Appointment Request** Task Definition, navigate to **Participants** Section, and then under add Task Participants,
     - Set Participant Type as **Potential Owner**